Modifying School Work For Children With Special Needs

 Along with these two concepts.
 Another concept to cover was ‘living and non-living things.’
 Again Aarshia’s love for stories and kittens helped me make this simple material which worked beautifully for her.

-Using her names frequently in this as well as in pollination sheets was intentional.
-Every time a child reads his/her name, they feel connected, happy and focussed.
-So when you are creating study material or adapting school curriculum, try to individualise it based on what your child likes.
+Using her name frequently in this as well as in pollination sheets was intentional.
+Every time a child reads his/her name, they feel connected, happy and focused.
+So when you are creating study material or adapting a school curriculum, try to individualise it based on what your child likes.

 Living and Non-living Things